adamculp/refactoring101/README.md

 IMPORTANT:

+* In an IDE, ignore the warnings of duplicated code fragments.
+Those are is expected.
 * While this series of files/steps highlights common refactorings, it is not representative of "great code" or a finished product.
 But is in fact a "work in progress".
 By that I mean there is still more refactoring/work to be done which is beyond the scope of this project.
 These files are meant for training only, and not meant to be a completed project.
 * For brevity of this training material, some common code conventions, and/or PHP conventions were not followed.
 Such as one class per file, and proper namespaces.
 * Also for brevity, this code should not be thought of as the optimal way to create logic.
 After any refactor, performance should also be taken into account.